DIVER: Reinforced Diffusion Breaks Imitation Bottlenecks in End-to-End Autonomous Driving: Experiments

+\textbf{Close-Loop (NAVSIM v2).} NAVSIM v2~\cite{navsimv2} evaluates planners using the Extended Predictive Driver Model Score (EPDMS), which aggregates penalties and weighted subscores including no at-fault collision (NC), drivable area compliance (DAC), driving direction compliance (DDC), traffic light compliance (TLC), ego progress (EP), time to collision (TTC), lane keeping (LK), history comfort (HC), and extended comfort (EC).
+It also introduces a \textit{Navhard} split with a two-stage protocol: (i) the planner is scored on real observations, and (ii) it is re-evaluated under perturbed future observations synthesized via 3D Gaussian Splatting around the stage-1 endpoint.
+The final EPDMS is obtained by Gaussian-weighted aggregation of the two-stage scores.

+\textbf{Open-Loop.} For the nuScenes dataset \cite{nuscenes}, Adv-nuSc \cite{xu2025challenger}, Turning-nuScenes \cite{momad}, and nuScenes-C \cite{zhujun_benchmarking}, we adopt the commonly used collision rate to assess planning performance, as in SparseDrive \cite{sun2024sparsedrive}.
 We argue that the \textbf{L2 distance} is \underline {not} a suitable evaluation metric for multi-mode E2E-AD methods, as it only measures proximity to a single GT trajectory and fails to capture the benefits of multi-mode prediction.
 To address this, we introduce a new \textbf{\textit{Diversity Metric}} (denoted as \textbf{Div.}) to better evaluate the variety and richness of predicted trajectories.
 This metric is designed to be scale-invariant, modality-invariant, and bounded within \([0, 1]\), making it suitable for consistent comparison across models and scenarios.

 Let \( M \) be the number of predicted modes (e.g., \( M = 6 \)), and \( T \) the number of waypoints per trajectory (e.g., \( T = 6 \)).
-Each trajectory consists of 2D coordinates, with \( \mathbf{p}_t^{(i)} = (x_t^{(i)}, y_t^{(i)}) \) denoting the \( t \)-th waypoint of the \( i \)-th trajectory.
+Each trajectory consists of 2D coordinates, with \( \mathbf{p}_t^{(i)}= (x_t^{(i)}, y_t^{(i)}) \) denoting the \( t \)-th waypoint of the \( i \)-th trajectory.

 To characterize the temporal variation in trajectory diversity, we compute a time-conditioned diversity score at each future timestamp.
 For example, in the Bench2Drive and nuScenes datasets, we consider $t \in \{0.5, 1.0, 1.5, 2.0, 2.5, 3.0\}$ seconds.
 We first compute the unnormalized pairwise diversity as: